gardener/gardener/docs/usage/service-account-manager.md

 ---
-description: The role that allows a user to create/update/delete ServiceAccounts in the project namespace
+description: The role that allows a user to manage ServiceAccounts in the project namespace
 ---

 # Service Account Manager